Exemption from Withholding of U.S. Federal Income Tax and U.S. FICA Taxes

 Because an H-2A agricultural worker’s compensation is not subject to withholding, the worker would not need to submit a Form 8233, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual, to his or her employer prior to payment.
 Rather, an eligible worker would claim a treaty exemption on his or her income tax return after the end of the tax year.

 If an H-2A agricultural worker spends sufficient time in the United States, he or she may become a U.S. resident under the substantial presence test, but may also be a resident of his or her home country under that country’s tax laws.
 U.S. income tax treaties contain tiebreaker rules that apply in situations where an individual would otherwise be treated as resident of both the United States and the other country.
 H-2A agricultural workers who are treated as residents of the other country under a tiebreaker rule will be treated as nonresident aliens in figuring their U.S. income tax liability if they file Form 8833, Treaty-Based Return Position Disclosure Under Section 6114 or 7701(b).
 Alternatively, they may elect, on a year-by-year basis, to be treated as U.S. residents.
-H-2A agricultural workers who are treated as residents of the United States under a tiebreaker rule will be treated as U.S. residents and will generally not be eligible to claim a reduction or exemption from U.S. income tax under a treaty.
+H-2A agricultural workers who are treated as residents of the United States under a tiebreaker rule will be treated as U.S. residents for federal income tax purposes and will generally not be eligible to claim a reduction or exemption from U.S. income tax under a treaty.
 Please see Publication 519, U.S. Tax Guide for Aliens, for an explanation of the alien residency rules for tax purposes.

 U.S. Federal Income Tax Return Filing Requirements